Gibson Les Paul: (1983–present)

 The Studio model was introduced in 1983, and is still in production.
 The guitar is intended for the studio musician; therefore, the design features of the "Les Paul Studio" are centered on optimal sound output and not on flashy appearance.
 This model retains only the elements of the Gibson Les Paul that contribute to tone and playability, including the carved maple top and standard mechanical and electronic hardware.
 However, the Studio design, until 2017, omits several stock Gibson ornamentations that do not affect sound quality, including body/neck binding.
 The first Studios from 1983 to 1986 were made with alder bodies rather than mahogany/maple.
 The current Studios come with a chambered mahogany body with either a maple or mahogany cap.
-The entry level Les Paul Studio "faded" has a weight relieved mahogany body and top and a satin finish.
+The entry-level Les Paul Studio "faded" has a weight-relieved mahogany body and top and a satin finish.
 In 2018 neck binding and a pair of Gibson's most popular humbucking pickups, 57 Classic and 57 Classic+, and two push-pull pots were introduced.
 In order to guarantee the stability of the tuning and an excellent sustain were introduced the Grover tuners, the self-lubricating nut and the aluminium tune-o-matic bridge.

 Gibson also offered the Studio in a "standard" model.
 This variant was adorned with neck and body binding, ebony fretboard and sunburst paint job.
 All Studios at the time had dot fretboard markers and a thinner body.

 Memphis ES-Les Paul (2014–2016)

 Gibson released the Memphis ES-Les Paul in 2014.
 It is a semi-acoustic model with f-holes and most with two Alnico humbuckers.
 There was a limited Custom Shop run of VOS Black Beauty ES Les Pauls with three humbuckers.
 Some of these limited run guitars were also fitted with Bigsby tailpieces.
 The neck is mahogany, but the sides and back are laminated maple and poplar.
 A mahogany block runs throughout the body to increase sustain.

-The Les Paul Memphis ES was released with Gibson’s MHS (Memphis Historic Spec) humbuckers.
+The Les Paul Memphis ES was released with Gibson's MHS (Memphis Historic Spec) humbuckers.
 These scatter wound pickups have unbalanced coils to emulate vintage PAFs.
 The bridge and middle pickups both have Alnico II magnets while the neck pickup houses an Alnico III.

+In addition to the factory-installed Bigsby B7 and retro 'Milk Bottle' Grover Rotomatics on some models, other vintage enhancements were added to the guitar.
+The neck features a Historic-style truss-rod, rolled fingerboard edges, and is fretted over top of the binding.
+The three-pickup wiring offers modern switching and employs Orange Drop capacitors for less treble-cut.

-Due to its limited run the Memphis ES-Les Paul has become a sought-after and collectible Les Paul model.
+Due to its limited run, the Memphis ES-Les Paul has become a sought-after and collectible Les Paul model.